Faseeh-Naqvi/TowersHanoi/README.md

 ## Contributions

 Contributions to this program are welcome.
 If you find any bugs or have suggestions for improvements, please feel free to open an issue or submit a pull request on the program's GitHub repository.

-## License

-This program is provided under the [MIT License](LICENSE).
-Feel free to modify and distribute it according to the terms of the license.